Hi-Click-To-Learn-More-Snthwave/Hi-Welcome-from-PT-/README.md

 I am 25, a dude and really laid back and chill.
 I'm 420 friendly and it takes a lot to offend me

-You can typically find me chilling or taking part in rps, I'm always happy to rp or chat and you are always welcome to sit with me, vent to me or cuddle me!
+You can typically find me chilling or taking part in rps, I'm always happy to rp or chat and you are always welcome to sit with me, vent or chill

-I'm very friendly pretty much all the time so don't be afraid to say hello and chill I don't bite...
-Most of the time >:3
+I'm very friendly pretty much all the time so don't be afraid to say hello and chill

 I love music, and of course video games and I may or may not love me my coffee and energy drinks